iantdwalker/SpotNewMusic/README.md

 # Version History
 v3.1.1 TBD:
 -TODO: fix ts and html linting
+-Ensured that the selected artist and any related artists are cleared if the artist search term is deleted or is empty
+-Ensured that the artist search results list is cleared if the artist search term is deleted or empty
 -Fixed bug whereby the artist search field does not disable if the Spotify access token is not granted
 -Spotify logo now changes to pink if the access token is not granted
--Artist search bar highlight and icon colours now match the Spotify logo green
+-Artist search bar highlight and icon colours now match the Spotify logo's shade of green
 -Added linting for scss styles

 v3.1.0 - 23/12/2022: